drivendataorg/cloud-cover-runtime/README.md

 │           └── B08.tif
 ├── main.py  <-- your code submission main.py and any additional assets
 ├── my_model.py  <-- additional assets from your submission.zip
-├── my_model.pt  <-- additional assets from your submission.zip
+├── ...  <-- additional assets from your submission.zip
-├── predictions  <-- write your predictions to this directory
-|   ├── aaaa.tif  <-- your predicted cloud cover masks
+├── predictions  <-- write your predictions to this directory │   ├── aaaa.tif  <-- your predicted cloud cover masks
-|   ├── ...
+│   ├── ...
-|   └── zzzz.tif
+│   └── zzzz.tif
 └── submission
     └── log.txt  <-- log messages emitted while running your code
 ```

-There is one important difference between your local test runtime and the official code execution runtime: `make test-submission` does not impose the same network restrictions that are in place in the real competition runtime.
-That means some web requests that will work in the local test runtime will fail in competition runtime.
-You'll need to make sure that your code only makes requests to allowed web resources, such as the Planetary Computer STAC API.
-(You _are_ permitted to write intermediate files to `/codeexecution/predictions`, but if they are `.tif` files you will want to clean them up before your script finishes so they aren't considered part of your submission.)
+There is one important difference between your local test runtime and the official code execution runtime: `make test-submission` does not impose the same network restrictions that are in place in the real competition runtime, which is to block all internet access except to the Planetary Computer STAC API.
+By default, `make test-submission` will allow all internet access, which  means some web requests that will work in the local test runtime will fail in competition runtime.
+You can test your submission _without_ internet access by running `BLOCK_INTERNET=true make test-submission`, but then calls to the Planetary Computer STAC API will fail locally.
+It's up to you to make sure that your code only makes requests to allowed web resources, such as the Planetary Computer STAC API.

 ### Implement your solution